diskuv/scoutapps/README.md

 customizations for your own robotics team.
 The token is free to any First Robotics team who has an adult sponsor (ex. a mentor) who also agrees to submit their team's code changes at the end of each robotics season (a "pull request") using an open-source
 [Contributor License Agreement](https://yahoo.github.io/oss-guide/docs/resources/what-is-cla.html).
-Contact jonah AT diskuv.com to get a token.
+You will be shown how to get a token when you run the commands in [Quick Start for Customizers](#quick-start-for-customizers).

 You do *not* need a token to run the Android app from the Google Play Store, nor do you need the license token to run the QR scanner backend app.